Extracting key information from spectroscopic galaxy surveys: Introduction

-It is true that observational systematics may only contaminate specific $\mu$ modes in most cases, \eg, the transverse mode ($\smash{\mu\simeq0}$) due to observational effects such as seeing, extinction, airmass, \etc, and the radial mode ($\smash{\mu\simeq1}$) due to uncertainties in redshifts $z$, which is more relevant for high-$z$ observations.
-However, all the multipoles can be contaminated because the Dirac-$\delta$ function survives the Legendre expansion at all even multipole orders \cite{Hand:2017irw}.
-The systematics in the contaminated modes can be removed from $\xi(s, \mu)$ by cutting specific CF ``wedges" \cite{Kazin2012}, but this throws away signals in those modes as well.

-One widely-used approach to separate the ``signal'', which is the long-wavelength modes carrying most of the cosmological information, from the ``noise'', the short-wavelength modes that may be dominated by systematics, is to perform a principal component analysis (PCA) \cite{pca1, pca2} on the measured two-point statistics.
-As we shall discuss, a PCA manipulation not only extracts the informative modes from the measured $\xi(s, \mu)$ efficiently, and a joint PCA and Karhunen-Lo\`eve (KL) compression \cite{KL} also identifies the key modes for BAO and RSD specifically, which is generally helpful for the design and optimization of galaxy surveys.
+One approach is to perform a principal component analysis (PCA) \citep{pca1, pca2} on the measured two-point statistics.
+As we shall discuss, a PCA manipulation can efficiently extract the informative modes from the measured $\xi(s, \mu)$, and yield a tighter constraint on BAO and RSD parameters compared to that using the low-order multipole moments, \ie\, $\xi_{\ell}(s)$ with moments of $\ell \leq 4$.

+As we shall demonstrate in this work, in configuration space the squashing effect along the LOS caused by RSD in the 2D correlation function, $\xi(s, \mu)$, manifests a non-local feature, which can be easily recovered by the first few principal modes.
+In contrast, the BAO signal manifests itself as a local bump on scale of $\sim 150\,\rm Mpc$ in 2D correlation function: thus more principal modes are required in order to reconstruct this local feature.
+Fortunately, the massive optimized parameter estimation and data compression (MOPED) algorithm \citep{MOPED} can be used to perform a compression to reduce the number of principal modes with almost no loss of constraining power. \yt{The relevant data compression has been successfully applied into the analysis of galaxy clusterings in Fourier space \citep{Gualdi:2017iey,Lai:2023nil}.}

-Based on a joint PCA and KL scheme, we develop an efficient method to extract key cosmological information for BAO and RSD from galaxy surveys, with possibly least systematics, and demonstrate our methodology using the mock and galaxy samples of the Baryon Oscillation Spectroscopic Survey (BOSS) data release (DR) 12 \cite{DR12,patchy}.
+In this work, we develop an efficient method to extract key cosmological information for BAO and RSD from galaxy surveys based on a joint PCA and MOPED scheme.
+We apply our method to the isotropic and anisotropic correlation functions.
+The analyzing results prove that a joint PCA and MOPED manipulation is effective at extracting BAO and RSD in the 2D correlation function.

+The paper is structured as follows: the details on the method are described in Sec. \ref{sec:method}.
+In Sec. \ref{sec:dem}, we demonstrate our methodology using the mock and galaxy samples of the BOSS data release (DR) 12, and present results of applying our method.
+We conclude in Sec. \ref{sec:con}.